mozilla/data-docs/src/tools/spark.md

     .where("submission_timestamp >= to_date('2019-08-25') submission_timestamp < to_date('2019-08-26')") \
     .select("client_id", "experiments", "normalized_channel")
 ```

-You can see this code in action in [this example Python notebook on Databricks](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/141939).

 A couple of things are worth noting in the above example.